dominantcoin/Masternode-Setup-Script/README.md

 # Masternode-Setup-Script
-# CAP Coin
+# DMTC coin
-Shell script to install a [CAP Masternode](https://capcoin.net/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [DMTC Masternode](https://dominantchain.com) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***
 ## Installation on vps:
 * login as root (if you are not root):